 Built at the end of the 19th century, the Brooklyn Bridge is beautiful, iconic, and, often, quite crowded.

-Locals say this shouldn’t damper your bridge-enthusiasm!!
+Locals say this shouldn’t damper your bridge enthusiasm!
 Walking across is a cool activity—you’ll get incredible views of both Manhattan and Brooklyn.
-If you’re looking to avoid the crowds, aim to cross early in the morning.
+If you’re looking to avoid crowds, aim to cross early in the morning.
+If you are not in the mood to walk, you can even bike across the Bridge, though your calves might dislike you later from all the soreness.

 Once there, don’t skimp on one of the coolest places to visit in NYC—Brooklyn itself.
 The DUMBO area at the base of the bridge is full of cute shops (and a great weekend flea market).
 Plus, it’s easy to hop on the subway to explore places like Williamsburg or Park Slope.
 (Our trip planners can provide detailed transit instructions!)